algolia/tech-writing-guidelines/README.md

 https://algolia-tech-writing-guidelines.netlify.com/

-# tech-writing-guidelines

-Tech writing guidelines

-## Overview
+**NOTE:** Most content at this point are bullet points, to be turned into text.

+# Tech-writing guidelines - overview

+## Reasonable Expectations of Writers *and* Readers

-- People using documentation have a right
-  - to find what they neeed
+- People using documentation have a right to find what they need, easily
-  - and not to work hard at understanding what they are reading;
-- on the other hand, it's a 2-way street, technical writers can reasonably expect good will on the part of the reader
+- on the other hand, it's a 2-way street, technical writers can reasonably expect "good will" on the part of the reader

+- It's a combination of a certain level of concentration ("good will") by the reader and a well-organized, well-written, and through documentation

 - Documentation should communicate

-- It's a combination of a certain level of concentration (good will) by the reader and a well-organized, well-written, and through documentation

-## What can we reasonably expect (require) from the reader?

 - What are the obligations of the reader?
 - Good will

 - Willingness to (sometimes) read a sentence more than once

-  - but this requires that our writing style is easy to read - that the second reading is done only because the reader is reading something they didn't know beforehand, or the subject is inherently complex and requires some thought, or the point being made is so important that the writing indicates that the reader should remember or do this
+  - but this requires that our writing style is easy to read - that the second reading is done only because the reader is reading something they didn't know beforehand, or the subject is inherently complex and requires some thought, or the point being made is so important that rereading is ensuring memorization

-- Some hands-on efforts at copying code, seeing how things work
+- Readers should be able to copy code and see how things work
-  - But this requires that we have easy to do tutorials and how-tos
+  - But this requires that we have easy to copy/undersand code snippets, and tutorials and how-tos are well-done

 ## Documentation Principles

 ### Relevant to every reader

-The Docs must be readable / useable by everyone who starts reading / using it.
+The Docs must be readable / useable by everyone

 Who comes to the docs?